 - The two houses were the Federal Assembly (lower house) and the Council of States (upper house).

-- Federal assembly had a term of five years.
+- The federal assembly had a term of five years.

 - Both houses had representatives from the princely states also.
 The representatives of the princely states were to be nominated by the rulers and not elected.
 The representatives of British India were to be elected.
 Some were to be nominated by the Governor-General.